Highlights

 In 2019, they got $7 million in venture funding from a variety of sources including Gary Vaynerchuk.
 During the Covid-19 pandemic, the company experienced supply chain issues and began offering advertising on their machines’ touch screens.
 In 2021, the company began serving ads on the vending machines.
 In October, 2021, the company partnered with TransitScreen, a leading provider of real-time transit information via large format digital screens.

 As of January, 2023, the company has over 27,000 screens deployed in gyms, colleges, hotels, private clubs, residential buildings, office buildings and public transportation all over the USA.
-2022 revenue came in at $12 million.
+As of April, 2024, the company has $15 million in annual revenue.

 Posts About Vengo on Shark Tank Blog